SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/index.md

 ---
-section: Authentication
+section: Authenticated
 title: Introduction
 estimated_read: 2
 description: |
-  **Authentication** is the checkout option for
+  **Authenticated** is the checkout option for
   Visit our [demoshop](https://ecom.externalintegration.payex.com/pspdemoshop)
   and test this implementation for yourself!
 menu_order: 100